Go To Namecheap.com

 lock and key on circuit board

 All SSL certificates come with basic encryption for your website.
-They all will also change your site address to start with HTTPS rather than HTTP.
+They will also change your site address to start with HTTPS rather than HTTP.

 As a result, higher levels of validation provide additional customer confidence in your website.
 The three levels, in increasing levels of validation, are as follows: